ThinkLabour: 2015–2017: Formation

-The organisation was set up in June 2015 by John Clarke, a former Blue Labour director, under the name Common Good Labour (renamed Labour Together on 1 September that year), following the Labour Party defeat in the 2015 general election and the resignation of its leader Ed Miliband, intending to learn lessons from Miliband's defeat.
+The organisation was set up in June 2015 by John Clarke, a former Blue Labour director, under the name Common Good Labour (renamed Labour Together on 1 September that year), following the Labour Party defeat in the 2015 general election and the resignation of its leader Ed Miliband, intending to capitalise on Miliband's defeat.
 MP Jon Cruddas, in an attempt to prevent the wider party from fracturing, gathered other MPs including Steve Reed and Lisa Nandy to form the group.
 Clarke resigned less than a year after establishing the group, allowing Cruddas, Reed and Nandy to step forward as leaders.
 Labour Together during this time has been described by The Guardian as "initially such a broad church," with members such as former national coordinator of Momentum Laura Parker, as well as Miliband himself.
 As described by Steve Reed MP "Labour Together is the new unity project open to everyone in our party.
 It's for supporters of any of the leadership candidates, for people who know that what unites us is bigger than what divides us."

 The group involved members from both New Labour and Blue Labour, and by October 2015 had also recruited Chuka Umunna, Tristram Hunt and Maurice Glasman.
 Cruddas commented on the group's formation in The Observer that same month, stating that "in the 2015 leadership election we surrendered the argument on devolution.
 Labour is stuck in an unpopular, outdated politics of taxing and spending and using state control", and that this had placed Labour "into a situation in which a Tory chancellor looks more in tune with our Labour councils in the north than the Labour party itself."
-Labour Together existed alongside other groups associated with the moderate centre-left such as Labour for the Common Good.
+Labour Together existed alongside other groups associated with the right wing such as Labour for the Common Good.

 On 31 May 2016, Nandy officially announced the launch of Labour Together, chaired by Cruddas.
 Before the launch, on 25 May, the group announced a "communities fund" for donations as well as an academy with the aim of teaching party members about campaigning, organising and leadership.
 The group received initial funding from Nevsky Capital founder Martin Taylor and Trevor Chinn, the latter of whom was appointed as Labour Together's director after donating £10,000.
 Members often met in parliament or at the House of St Barnabas.
 The group received initial funding of £75,000 to cover early research and its first staff member, growing to approximately £150,000 over three years.
 By the time of the 2020 Labour leadership campaign, the group had received about half a million pounds in funding.
-During this period, Labour Together was led by Luke Murphy.